 Why Are Both Rational and Emotional Factors Necessary?

 Customer loyalty, by definition, is not rational.
-In economic terms, rationality means people will chose the product or service that provides the greatest reward at the lowest cost.
+In fact, loyalty is a function of memory.
+In economic terms, rationality means people will choose the product or service that provides the greatest reward at the lowest cost.
 The benefits of a product or service are measured against its cost compared to similar products or services.
 Yet customer loyalty means that a customer is willing to forgo purchasing lower-priced identical products because of an irrational preference for a particular product or service.